Madhan2714/ai-opportunity-scout-buddy-/README.md

 * **Database:** Airtable
 * **AI Model:** `gpt-oss-120b` (via Groq API)
 * **Notifications:** Gmail

+## ⚙️ How to Run This Workflow

+This project is an n8n workflow.
+To test it, you would need to:
+1. Set up a free n8n cloud account or self-host n8n.
+2. Download the `My workflow (1).json` file from this repository.
+3. Import the workflow into your n8n instance.
+4. Create three credentials within n8n:
+    * An Airtable credential.
+    * A Groq API credential for the AI model.
+    * A Gmail credential for notifications.
+5. Create an Airtable base with the same structure as shown in the screenshots and populate it with some sample data.
+6. Activate the workflow and run it manually to see the results.

 ## 🧠 The Agent's Brain: A Visual Workflow
 We designed our agent's logic visually using n8n to ensure a clear and powerful flow.